 Gen Z and Gen Alpha are digital natives.
 They’ve grown up with devices galore, so it's no surprise that they’re tech-savvy and confident online.
 That said, even the brightest kid or teen is still more trusting than most adults, making them vulnerable to various online scams.
 So helping kids see how easy it is to fall for scams is an important step towards keeping them safe online.

-Action Fraud, Cifas and UK Finance collectively received 822,276 fraud reports in 2019-20, of which 698,934 (85 per cent) were online scams.
-And Social Catfish found people aged 20 and younger had the fastest scam victim growth rate (156%) of all age groups in 2020.
+Action Fraud, Cifas and UK Finance collectively received 822,276 fraud reports in 2020, of which 698,934 (85 per cent) were online scams.
+And Social Catfish found people aged 20 and younger had the fastest scam victim growth rate (156%) of all age groups.
 In this age bracket, financial losses to scammers have grown from just over £6.5 million to a whopping £58 million over the last three years.
+Unauthorised financial fraud losses across all payment cards, remote banking and cheques totalled £783.8 million in 2020.
+In addition to this,

 This means that no matter how smart and internet savvy your child is, they are vulnerable to various cleverly-devised scams designed to target their vulnerabilities and desire to do good.